HortonworksUniversity/HDPAdmin2Plus/README.md

 Switch users to root
 ```
 $ sudo su –
+```
 #

-```
-Edit the /etc/hosts files and add the following entries
+Edit the /etc/hosts files on each node and add the following entries

-THIS IS A EXAMPLE – YOUR IP WILL BE DIFFERENT
+THIS IS A EXAMPLE – YOUR IP's WILL BE DIFFERENT
 ```
 127.0.0.1   localhost localhost.localdomain localhost4 localhost4.localdomain4
 ::1         localhost localhost.localdomain localhost6 localhost6.localdomain6

 172.30.0.137	node1
 172.30.0.34	  node2
 172.30.0.35 	node3
 172.30.0.36	  node4
 ```
 Reset set the hostname on each node – all nodes for example